wp-plugins/zedity/readme.txt

 **Advantages:**

 *   design freedom: with Zedity you can implement any creative design you have in mind.
-You can place any media (images, videos, docs, audios, etc.) wherever you want: you won\'t experience that frustrating feeling of not being able to place object where you\'d like them to be.
+You can place any media (images, videos, docs, audios, etc.) wherever you want: you won't experience that frustrating feeling of not being able to place object where you'd like them to be.

 *   save time: creating content with Zedity is easy and intuitive: just drag and drop media boxes, with no more need to struggle with the HTML/CSS code!